Arkine/puppeteer/README.md

 # Puppeteer testing
-Testing some concepts on how I can make scalable and easy to use testing framework with Puppeteer
+Testing some concepts on how I can make a scalable and easy to use testing framework with Puppeteer

 ## Tools
 - Puppeteer